Thumimku/DiagnosticsTool/README.md

-# OnBoard Diagnostics Tool for IS
+# Diagnostics Tool

 ## About

-This tool is designed to diagnose errors and malicious flows in WSO2-Identity Server.
-It is a standalone application with small memory foot print (%CPU – 6 % and %MEM – 3.4 %).
-Currently in developing phase.
+This tool is designed to diagnose errors by tailing the log file.
+It is a stand alone java application with less memory footprint.

+## Structure
+# Logtailor

 ## Requirement